Skip to content

 Summary

-Finding your Wi-Fi security key in Windows 11 is simple using either the Settings app or Command Prompt.
+Finding your Wi-Fi security key in Windows 11 can be done using either the Settings app or Command Prompt.

 Can I see the password for a network I am not currently connected to?